davegreen/davegreen.github.io/_posts/2015-09-19-exchange-delegating-management-tasks-using-powershell.md

 I had to find out how to delegate a set of Exchange permissions to create and manage mail users, without allowing the same users to remove things.
 This sounded like a problem uniquely suited to the powers of the Exchange Management Shell.

-To manage Exchange permissions like this, you must be a member of the built-in role group '<a href="https://technet.microsoft.com/en-us/library/dd638186">Organization Management</a>', which will grant you the permission to see and run these cmdlets.
+To manage Exchange permissions like this, you must be a member of the built-in role group '[Organization Management](https://technet.microsoft.com/en-us/library/dd638186)', which will grant you the permission to see and run these cmdlets.

-I started by creating an <a href="https://technet.microsoft.com/en-us/library/dd638105(v=exchg.150).aspx">Exchange role group</a>, which is an Active Directory (AD) security group that will provide the new delegated rights set.
-Role groups can be created using the cmdlet <a href="https://technet.microsoft.com/en-us/library/dd638181(v=exchg.150).aspx">New-RoleGroup</a>.
-To see an example of an existing role group, the <a href="https://technet.microsoft.com/en-us/library/dd638115(v=exchg.150).aspx">Get-RoleGroup</a> command will get you started (Output edited for clarity):
+I started by creating an [Exchange role group](https://technet.microsoft.com/en-us/library/dd638105(v=exchg.150).aspx), which is an Active Directory (AD) security group that will provide the new delegated rights set.
+Role groups can be created using the cmdlet [New-RoleGroup](https://technet.microsoft.com/en-us/library/dd638181(v=exchg.150).aspx).
+To see an example of an existing role group, the [Get-RoleGroup](https://technet.microsoft.com/en-us/library/dd638115(v=exchg.150).aspx) command will get you started (Output edited for clarity):
 <pre>Get-RoleGroup | Select-Object -First 1 | Format-List

 ManagedBy       : {contoso.test/Microsoft Exchange Security Groups/Organization Management}